byu-is-566/is-566-08-airflow-instructions/README.md

 When you have it working, you can add a new test case to the test script to call this function as a part of your test flow.
 (Note that in order to provide a meaningful comparison, `compare_recent_crypto_record()` needs to be called after cleaning but _before_ loading an asset's pricing information.)

-A successful test should look something like my screenshot below (remember to add some `logging.info()` output in your function so you can see something when it runs).
+A successful test should look something like my screenshot below (remember to add some `logging.info()` output in your function so you can see something when it runs, both here locally as well as in the Airflow interface later).

 <img src="screenshots/readme_img/comparison_done.png"  width="80%">